dvdherron/kandinsky-poster/README.md

 # Kandinsky's Birthday
-An attempt to recreate a Herbert Bayer poster for Kandinsky into a web layout using CSS grid.
-For the narrow screen version I had to imagine for myself how the original version could be rearranged.
+An attempt to recreate a Herbert Bayer poster originally made for Kandinsky's 60th birthday into a web layout using CSS grid.
+For the narrow screen version I had to imagine for myself how the original layout could be rearranged.

-After working on the layout I led a workshop with my classmates at Hyper Island showing how I did it.
+After working on the layout I led a workshop with my classmates at Hyper Island in Stockholm showing how I did it.